 In Main Gallery Two get up close to items from strikes that changed the face of protest using augmented reality (AR) through a specially created app revealing 3D digital scans of objects and archive material.
 Download the app ahead of your visit to your Apple or Android device.

-There is also a gaming interactive in Main Gallery One discover the Match Girls’ Strike of 1888 and experience the harsh working conditions at the Bryant & May match factory in 1888.
+In Main Gallery One discover the Match Girls’ Strike of 1888 and experience the harsh working conditions at the Bryant & May match factory through an arcade style game.

 Funded by AIM Biffa Award, developed in collaboration with Manchester Metropolitan University to raise the profile of two important History Makers; Annie Besant who supported the Match Girls’ Strike of 1888, and Jayaben Desai who led the Grunwick strike of 1976 to 1978.